Baylor Bears men's basketball: Immortal Ten

 On January 22, 1927, Coach Ralph Wolf's Baylor basketball team was traveling by bus to play the University of Texas.
 As the bus passed through Round Rock, Texas, it approached railroad tracks on the south side of the business district on a drizzly, cloudy day.
 As the bus crossed the tracks, the occupants failed to hear the sound of the train whistle and ringing bell.
 The driver caught sight of the train at the last moment and tried to steer away, but the Sunshine Special crashed into the bus at nearly 60 mph tearing off the roof and right side.

 Ten Baylor students and basketball players were killed by the impact.
 One player, James Clyde "Abe" Kelly, pushed his friend, Weir Washam, out the window of the bus just moments before the impact, saving Washam's life but costing Kelly his own.
-The bodies of Kelly and Robert Hailey were found horrifically stretched across the cow-catcher on the front of the train, with arms locked around each other and Kelly missing a leg.
+The bodies of Kelly and Robert Hailey were found horrifically stretched across the cowcatcher on the front of the train, with arms locked around each other and Kelly missing a leg.
 Ivy Foster Sr. of Taylor, Texas, had heard of the accident and rushed to the train station in Taylor to meet the train and assist where needed only to find his son among the dead.

 The deceased were Jack Castellaw, Sam Dillow, Merle Dudley, L. R. "Ivey" Foster Jr., Robert "Bob" Hailey, James Clyde "Abe" Kelly, Willis Murrary, James "Jim" Walker, and William Winchester.

 The remainder of the 1927 season was canceled.
 The tragedy had reverberations over the entire state and nation and led to the construction of the first railway overpass in Texas where the event occurred at Round Rock.
 Buses were later required to come to a full stop and open the door at all rail crossings to listen for trains.
-The Immortal Ten story has been commemorated each year since 1927 at first in Chapel services then later at the Freshman Mass Meeting during Homecoming Week.
+The Immortal Ten story has been commemorated each year since 1927 at first in Chapel services then later at the Freshman Mass meeting during Homecoming Week.
 In 2007, the event was also memorialized in bronze on the Baylor campus in Traditions Plaza.

 On the 90th anniversary of the tragedy, January 22, 2017, the City of Round Rock held a memorial event to remember those who were killed in the train-bus collision.
 At the event, the city dedicated the "Immortal Bridge," which arcs over the railroad tracks where the accident occurred.
 Green lampposts, green-and-gold striping and other markings were added to honor the 10 students who were killed there.
 The event was open to the public, and attendees included Baylor administrators and student leaders, the spirit squads, and Baylor's Golden Wave Band.